cultuurnet/apidocs/projects/authentication/docs/client-identification.md

 These APIs only require you to specify the client id of your integration for customization and technical support purposes.
 For example your client id can have a custom default query in Search API 3 to always filter out search results that are irrelevant to your integration.

-You can specify your client id in requests to these APIs in two ways.

 ## Requirements

 -  A client id.
 See [requesting client credentials](./requesting-credentials.md) how to obtain one.

 ## Usage

+You can include your client id in your requests to our APIs in two ways.

 ### Via header